SeakMengs/WindowPet/README.md

-# Tauri + React
+# Tauri + React + Typescript

-This template should help get you started developing with Tauri and React in Vite.
+This template should help get you started developing with Tauri, React and Typescript in Vite.

 ## Recommended IDE Setup